Logo

 Ransomware attacks have increased exponentially, causing loss to businesses worth billions of dollars each year.
 Though there are ways to recover from a ransomware attack, “Prevention is better than cure” is the best way to minimize financial loss and damage to your company image.
 ‘Dealing with ransomware’ can fill a whole book and can seem complicated.
 So, we have put together a list on how best to protect your business and personal information from ransomware.

 Ransomware is malicious software that can work in one of two ways; it can encrypt and block your system files; or lock you out of your operating system making your desktop, apps and files inaccessible.
-Money is demanded usually in Bitcoins to decrypt or unlock your system.
-There is no way to guarantee that your data will be unlocked even if you pay the ransom.
+Typically, money is demanded in cryptocurrencies, often Bitcoins or other digital currencies, to decrypt or unlock your system.
+However, paying the ransom doesn’t guarantee that your data will be restored, as many attackers may not provide the decryption key even after payment.
 Our advice is never to pay the ransom demand – seek professional advice first.

 Infection